isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/foxy-roxy-s-quizzes.md

 #### May 2021 - Magical Objects (CLOSED)

 This quiz has now closed.
 Points will be awarded by 7 June 2021, Monday.
-All entries received after 31 Ma 2021, 2359 hours, will not receive any points.
+All entries received after 31 May 2021, 2359 hours, will not receive any points.
 Feel free to still do the quiz, but make sure you do this month's quiz to earn bonus reward points!

 **English Quiz**